United States Northern Command: Area of responsibility

 USNORTHCOM's Area of Responsibility (AOR) includes air, land and sea approaches and encompasses the continental United States, Canada, Mexico and the surrounding water out to approximately 500 nmi.
 It also includes the Gulf of Mexico, the Straits of Florida, portions of the Caribbean region to include The Bahamas, Puerto Rico, the U.S. Virgin Islands, the British Virgin Islands, Bermuda, and the Turks and Caicos Islands.
 The commander of USNORTHCOM is responsible for theater security cooperation with Canada, Mexico, and The Bahamas.
 In May 2011, NORTHCOM was mobilized in the wake of the BP oil spill in the Gulf of Mexico to provide air, ground, and logistical support.
 In October 2014, NORTHCOM took administrative control of Alaskan Command.
+In June 2025, the area of responsibility of Greenland (Denmark) was shifted from USEUCOM to USNORTHCOM.

 Organizational structure

 Headquarters

 Commander, U.S. Northern Command is concurrently Commander of the U.S.-Canadian North American Aerospace Defense Command (NORAD).
 The two are co-located at Peterson Space Force Base in Colorado Springs, Colorado.
 General Ralph Eberhart was the first CDRUSNORTHCOM.

 USNORTHCOM headquarters has approximately 1,200 uniformed and civilian staff.
 In its first period of organising in 2002–03, one priority was to hire civilian staff which could help respond to a Weapons of Mass Destruction attack and to coordinate disaster recovery.